BJL156/ARM-C-Compiler/README.md

 </p>

 ### Lexer
 Reads C source code and converts it to a sequence of tokens.
-It handles keywords, identifiers, literals, and operators.
+It handles whitespace, keywords, identifiers, literals, and operators.

 ### Parser
-Produces an abstract syntax tree (AST) that represents the structure of the program.
+Builds an abstract syntax tree (AST) that represents the structure of the program.
 It handles declarations, statements, expressions, control flow, and pointers.

 ### Code Generation
-Moves through the AST and produces AArch64 assembly.
+Traverses the AST and produces AArch64 assembly.
 It handles function prologue/epilogue, variables, operators, and the program's entry point.

 ## Supported C
 The compiler currently supports a subset of C, including: